-Also known as ghost plant or death plant, indianpipe is an interesting and inconspicuous herbaceous perennial wildflower.
+Also known as Ghost plant or Death plant, Indianpipe (Monotropa uniflora) is an interesting and inconspicuous herbaceous perennial wildflower.
 Unlike most plants, it is non-photosynthetic and does not contain chlorophyll.
 As a result, all parts of this plant are white and translucent, although at times during its life, it may have a pinkish hue and bear purple to black flecks.
 Its five-petaled flower is born pendulous or nodding, but becomes perpendicular to the stem as the anthers and stigma mature.
 Its fruit is a capsule.
 The flower becomes erect once the capsule is fully mature and seeds are ready to disperse.
 Leaves are sessile, white and scale-like.
 Stems may be solitary or appear in clusters.
 The entire plant turns black when it dies.

 The species epithet, uniflora, indicates that each stem bears a single flower.